unprofession-al/bpmon/README.md

       server: influx.example.com
       port: 8086
       proto: http
+      # the timeout is read as a go (golang) duration, please refer to
+      # https://golang.org/pkg/time/#Duration for a detailed explanation.
+      timeout: 2s
     database: bpmon
     # If a state is 'OK' only save it to InfluxDB if its an BP measurement
     # (e.g. do not persist 'OK' states for KPIs and services for the sake of